Genesis means beginning, and beginning is what this book is all about.

 It begins at the beginning of all things.
 It includes a new beginning after the great flood.
 And it tells of the beginning of the Hebrew people and leads up to the beginning of the nation of Israel.

-The story of Eden anticipates the bid event in the history of mankind, reconciliation with God our creator.
-This proto-gospel is the mos amazing feature of this already amazing story.
+The story of Eden anticipates the big event in the history of mankind, reconciliation with God our creator.
+This proto-gospel is the most amazing feature of this already amazing story.

 Yes.
 There was a flood.
 Yes, God preserved Noah and his family for the destiny he had planned for them.
 They would be the distant ancestors of Abraham, David, and Jesus.